captradeoff/openai-summarize-diff-action/README.md

 This GitHub Action receives a git diff (e.g., a PR diff) and uses OpenAI to summarize and explain the changes made in that diff in a clear, concise way.

+## Features

+- Generates concise explanations of code changes
+- Customizable output length and style
+- Easy to integrate into your CI/CD workflow
+- Now includes comprehensive tests and error handling

 ## Inputs

 ### `diff`